Magic radius of AA bilayer graphene quantum dot: Electron spectrum of an AA-QD

 \subsection{Continuous model for the AA-BLG}

 Several theoretical approaches can be used to identify the magic radii sequence of the AA-QD.
 In this section we apply long-wave-length, or continuous, approach and the Dirac equations to calculate energy levels of the AA-QD.
 This approximation is suitable since here we are interested only in the low-energy states of sufficiently large graphene structures.
-We introduce index $\xi$ that labels two graphene valleys in the ${\bf k}$-space: $\xi = 1$ ($\xi=-1$) represents valley ${\bf K}$ (valley ${\bf K}'$). where $a_0$ is the shortest C-C distance in graphene layer.
+We introduce index $\xi$ that labels two graphene valleys in the ${\bf k}$-space: $\xi = 1$ ($\xi=-1$) represents valley ${\bf K}$ (valley ${\bf K}'$).
 Within the valley $\xi$, the single-electron Dirac-like equation for the AA-BLG reads